arkore/terradraw-workshop/docs/workshops/foss4g2025/maplibre-gl-terradraw.md

-# Maplibre TerraDraw plugin
+# Maplibre Terra Draw plugin

-This section will learn a maplibre plugin for easy integration with TerraDraw.
+This section will learn a maplibre plugin for easy integration with Terra Draw.

 ## maplibre-gl-terradraw

-Through this workshop tutorials of Maplibre and Leaflet, now you have understood how TerraDraw works across different mapping libraries.
+Through this workshop tutorials of Maplibre and Leaflet, now you have understood how Terra Draw works across different mapping libraries.

-However, you still need to write quite a lot of codes to bring TerraDraw to your map application.
+However, you still need to write quite a lot of codes to bring Terra Draw to your map application.

 maplibre-gl-terradraw is developed for easy integration with maplibre.